-- 1. Observe same conduct as in the classroom. - 2.
+- 1. Observe the same conduct as in the classroom. - 2.
 When boarding, go directly to your seat. - 3.
-Bus driver has the option to assign seats. - 4.
+Bus drivers have the option to assign seats. - 4.
 Be courteous, use no profane language. - 5.
 Students must remain seated, keeping aisles clear. - 6.
 Do not eat/drink/chew gum on the bus. - 7.
 Students are not permitted to use tobacco, alcohol, drugs, etc. - 8.
 No throwing of objects on, from or into the bus.
-Keep bus clean.
-Do not be destructive. - 9.
-Keep head, hands and feet inside the bus. - 10.
-Talking kept at conversation tone. - 11.
+Keep the bus clean.
+Do not be destructive.

+- 9. Keep head, hands and feet inside the bus. - 10.
+Talking kept a conversation tone. - 11.
 Cooperate with the bus driver. - 12.
 Cross street on driver's signal only.
-Wait at the driver's designated place of safety until bus has departed. - 13.
-When interior lights are on be quiet approaching Rail Road Tracks or driver needs to give instruction to student(s). - 14.
+Wait at the driver's designated place of safety until the bus has departed. - 13.
+When interior lights are on be quiet approaching RailRoad Tracks or the driver needs to give instruction to the student(s). - 14.
 Fighting or physical contact may result in immediate suspension from the bus.